Programs A-Z Listings

 - Introduction to Literature

-Dr. Pinti's present research interests center on the connections between literature and theology, particularly the ways theological thinking can be brought to bear on literary interpretation, and the ways literary theory can inform an understanding of theological texts.
+Dr. Pinti's present research interests center on the connections between literature and theology, and on the art form of comics and the media of comic books and graphic novels.
 His past publications have been on the work of writers such as Chaucer, Julian of Norwich, and William Tyndale, focused especially on issues of translation, commentary, and intertextuality.
-His forthcoming publications include articles on modern illustrated versions of _Beowulf_, and Gene Yang's graphic novel _American Born Chinese_.
+His forthcoming publications include articles on modern children's versions of _Beowulf_, and Gene Yang's graphic novel _American Born Chinese_.